SbllDtrch/NullLexicons/README.md

+Data from Dautriche*, Mahowald*, Gibson, Christophe and PIantadosi, Words cluster phonetically beyond phonotactic regularities
+The scripts are minimally annotated but you can always contact isabelle.dautriche@gmail.com if anything is unclear.

 #### FILES DESCRIPTION
+#DMGCP_Words cluster phonetically beyond phonotactic regularities_final_version.pdf
+OUR PAPER!

 #run_all.sh
 run all the scripts with the appropriate commands to get the main results in the paper